aniquetahir/MolecularCommunities/Robustness.md

 There are various methods of applying ensemble learning for Molecular Communities.
 We tried the following methods:
 - Naive ensembles
-  - Learn from an ensemble of $n$ embeddings
+  - Learn from an ensemble of `n` embeddings
 - Greedy ensemble
-  - Skim the top $k$ embeddings with minimum energy from a total of $n$
+  - Skim the top `k` embeddings with minimum energy from a total of `n`
 - Cumulative ensemble
   - Use the cumulative MDS embedding for the next iteration